- This event has passed.

 - Wagga Wagga Baptist Church

-- Attending The Gathering incorporating the Annual Assembly is free.
-Lunch is available to purchase for $15, however you must pre-pay online.
+- Attending The Gathering incorporating the Ordinary Assembly is free.
+Lunch is available at all venues to purchase for $15, however you must pre-pay online.
 You can do this by selecting the lunch registration option below.
 Please note that only those who have ordered and pre-paid for lunch will receive it on the day.

 - Accredited Minister: Accredited ministers of the Baptist Association of NSW/ACT are automatic members of Assembly.

-- Church Representative (Voting): Any person who attends a Baptist Church is welcome to attend Assembly and has been nominated by the local church to vote if necessary. **Please ensure the Church Secretary notifies the Association in writing via firstname.lastname@example.org that you have been appointed by the Church to act as a Voting Church Representative.
+- Church Representative (Voting): Any person who attends a Baptist Church is welcome to attend Assembly and has been nominated by the local church to vote on the Churches behalf.
+The Church Secretary must notify the Association in writing via firstname.lastname@example.org that you have been appointed by the Church to act as a Voting Church Representative.

 - Church Representative (Alternate): Any person who attends a Baptist Church is welcome to attend Assembly and has been nominated to replace a Voting Church Representative if they are unable to attend at the last minute.
-They do not automatically have voting rights. **Please ensure the Church Secretary notifies the Association in writing via email@example.com that you have been appointed by the Church to act as an Alternate Church Representative to replace a Voting Church Representative.
+They do not automatically have voting rights.
+The Church Secretary must notify the Association in writing via email@example.com that you have been appointed by the Church to act as an Alternate Church Representative and to replace a Voting Church Representative

 - Attendee (Non-Voting): Any person who attends a Baptist Church is welcome to attend Assembly but do not have voting rights.